APerumalRaj/JobLens/README.md

 - Job title, company, experience range
 - Direct apply links

+## 📘 For Beginners
+If you are new to AI or Spring Boot, start with `COMPREHENSIVE-GUIDE.md`.
+It contains a step-by-step, easy-to-follow walk-through of every source file and every major concept used in this project.

+This project is designed to be a learning tool: the code is split into small services, and the detailed guide explains how each part works.

 ## 🧪 Testing the Experience Extraction

 The `ExperienceExtractionUtil` handles various patterns: